annotation/stam/extensions/stam-textvalidation/README.md

 "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-## Data Model
+## Vocabulary

+This extension defines an annotation dataset with ID `https://w3id.org/stam/extensions/stam-textvalidation/`.
-This extension adds two properties to ``TextSelector``, using either one of them is *RECOMMENDED* by this extension:
+In this set we define the following keys, using either one of them is *RECOMMENDED* by this extension:

-* ``text``: The exact text of the annotation that is being pointed to.
+* ``text``: The exact text of the current annotation
+* ``delimiter``: The delimiter to use to concatenate text selections in case the current annotation has a complex selector.
+If this key is not supplied, concatenation *MUST* proceed without delimiter.
 * ``checksum``: The SHA-1 checksum of the text of the annotation.
 We use SHA-1 because it is *fast* and *small enough* (40 bytes).
 It does not offer strong cryptographic security though.

 The advantage of `text` over `checksum` is that it is directly interpretable and facilitates readability of a serialisation.
 However, for large texts the overhead may become a nuisance and a `checksum` may be more appropriate.

-It is *NOT REQUIRED* for implementations to keep these properties throughout the lifetime of the model.
-Implementations *SHOULD* merely consult them at parse-time and *SHOULD* recompute them at serialisation time.

 ## Functionality

-Parser implementations, whenever encountering a `text` or `checksum` property, *SHOULD* verify if the text of the selector matches the text in the `text` property or the SHA-1 checksum in the `checksum` property.
+Parser implementations, whenever encountering a `text` or `checksum` key in an annotation's data, *MUST* verify if the text of the annotation matches the `text` property or the SHA-1 checksum in the `checksum` property.
 If not, implementations *SHOULD* raise a hard validation failure.